LoTerence/altcoin-charter/README.md

 See the histories of cryptocurrencies you saved

+Built with the MERN stack:
-Built with React + Redux front end and Nodejs, express, and MongoDB backend.
-Includes authentication with passportjs and OAuth2.0 with google and facebook
+- React + Redux front end and
+- Node.js, Express, and MongoDB backend.
+- Includes authentication with passportjs and OAuth2.0 with google and facebook

 Example of the app is deployed on: https://altcoin-charter-prod-43963c381922.herokuapp.com